Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Introduction

-To fill this gap, we focus on \textit{LDP for edges \colorB{in an unattributed graph}}, i.e., DP in a scenario where each user obfuscates her edges (friend list) by herself.
+To fill this gap, we focus on \textit{LDP for edges in an unattributed graph}, i.e., DP in a scenario where each user obfuscates her edges (neighbor list or friend list) by herself.
 We also focus on \textit{graph classification} as a task of GNNs (see Section~\ref{sub:system} for details) because a state-of-the-art GNN \cite{Xu_ICLR19} provides high accuracy for unattributed social graphs in this task.
 A recent study \cite{Zhang_USENIX22} also shows that a lot of private information can be inferred from the output of GNNs for graph classification.
 Therefore, LDP algorithms for edges in graph classification are urgently needed.

-We first show that Warner's RR (Randomized Response) \cite{Warner_JASA65}, which is widely used to provide LDP for edges in applications other than GNNs \cite{Imola_USENIX22,Imola_USENIX21,Ye_TKDE21,Qin_CCS17}, is insufficient for GNNs.
+We first show that Warner's RR (Randomized Response) \cite{Warner_JASA65}, which is widely used to provide LDP for edges in applications other than GNNs \cite{Imola_USENIX21,Imola_USENIX22,Qin_CCS17,Ye_TKDE21}, is insufficient for GNNs.
 Specifically, the RR flips each 1 (edge) or 0 (no edge) with some probability.
 The flipping probability is close to $0.5$ when $\epsilon$ is close to $0$.
-Consequently, it makes a sparse graph dense and destroys a graph structure.
+Consequently, it makes a sparse graph dense and destroys a graph structure\footnote{\colorB{Note that some studies \cite{Imola_USENIX22,Salas_MDAI23} propose a variant of Warner's RR that makes a graph sparse.
+We explain the difference between our DPRR and \cite{Imola_USENIX22,Salas_MDAI23} at the end of Section~\ref{sec:intro}.}}.
 In particular, GNNs use a neighborhood aggregation (or message passing) strategy, which updates each node's feature vector by aggregating feature vectors of adjacent nodes.
-In an unattributed graph, a constant value is often used as a feature vector \cite{Xu_ICLR19,Errica_ICLR20}, and in this case, the sum of adjacent feature vectors is a degree.
+In an unattributed graph, a constant value is often used as a feature vector \cite{Errica_ICLR20,Xu_ICLR19}, and in this case, the sum of adjacent feature vectors is a degree.
 Moreover, the degree distribution correlates with the graph type, as shown in our experiments.
 Thus, each user's degree is especially important in GNNs.
 The RR does not preserve the degree information and therefore does not provide high accuracy in GNNs for sparse graphs.